tier4/caret_doc/docs/tips/investigate_behavior.md

 # def get_callback(self, callback_name: str) -> CallbackBase
 ```

-- The 'get_callback()' function returns single callback that match the argument string and callback name.
-    - callback name defined in architecture file.
+- The 'get_callback()' function returns single callback that match the argument string and callback name (callback name defined in architecture file).
 - If no matching callbacks are found, get_callback raises a exception.

 ## Usage